Erica Barnes, Assistant Professor

-Erica’s current research investigates teacher-child interactions in preschool classrooms that promote vocabulary growth, with an emphasis on the developmental trajectories of children with varying levels of language abilities and from low-income homes.
-Her work uses fine-grained measures such as type/token counts, sophisticated vocabulary, and utterance level coding to identify the mechanisms driving vocabulary learning in young children using quantitative methodology.
-She is interested in how language facilitates literacy growth, and how teachers may differentiate instruction for children from underserved populations to build their funds of knowledge.
+Her research investigates teacher-child interactions in early childhood classrooms that promote vocabulary growth, with an emphasis on the developmental trajectories of children with varying levels of language abilities and from low-income homes.
+Her work uses fine-grained measures such as type/token counts, academic vocabulary, and utterance level coding to identify the mechanisms driving vocabulary learning in young children using quantitative methodology.
+She is interested in how language, particularly academic language, facilitates literacy growth, and how teachers may differentiate instruction for children from underserved populations to build their funds of knowledge.

 Dickinson, D.K., Barnes, E.M., Mock, J. (2012).
 The contributions of curriculum to shifting teachers' practices.
 In A.M.
 Pinkham, T. Kaefer & S.B.
 Neuman (Eds.), Knowledge development in early childhood: How young children build knowledge and why it matters.
 New York: Guilford Press.